AaronKWalker/zendoist/README.md

 # zendoist
+## What Is It?
+A little tool that helps me sync my Zendesk tickets with one of my Todoist projects.

+## How Does It Do That?
-A little tool that hopefully uses the Zendesk API (will webscrape if unsuccessful) and updates a Todoist project via the Todist API
+It will webscrape my Zendesk view via headless Selenium and update the project via the Todist API.

+## What Programming Language Does It use?
+Python, mostly.